HomeBusinessHow to Market Sustainable Products Without Greenwashing?

 • Collaborative supplier improvement programmes

-What if… you can’t immediately achieve full supply chain transparency?
-Start with your tier-one suppliers and highest-impact materials, communicate your phased approach transparently, and set clear timelines for expanding your scope.
-Consumers respect honesty about the challenges of sustainability more than they expect perfection.
+What if… you can’t reach full supply chain transparency right away?
+Start with your tier-one suppliers and highest-impact materials, be open about your phased approach, and set clear timelines for expanding your scope.
+Consumers respect honesty about the difficulty of sustainability more than they expect perfection.

-By implementing these operational strategies, you create a solid foundation for marketing claims that can withstand scrutiny and build consumer trust.
-The most credible sustainable brands ensure their marketing promises are backed by robust operational practices.
+By putting these operational strategies, you create a solid foundation for marketing claims in place, you can hold up under scrutiny and build consumer trust.
+The most credible sustainable brands make sure their marketing promises are backed by solid operational practices.

-Translating sustainability commitments into effective marketing communications requires specific approaches that resonate with consumers while maintaining authenticity.
+Turning sustainability commitments into effective communications takes specific approaches that connect with consumers while staying honest.
 Here are practical strategies for communicating your sustainable products effectively:

-Research from Harvard Business Review shows that sustainability marketing is most effective when it connects environmental benefits to direct consumer advantages:
+Harvard Business Review research shows that sustainability marketing works best when it links environmental benefits to direct consumer advantages:

 • Health and wellness: “Plant-based ingredients that are gentler on your skin and the planet”